-Led by native, Hebrew-speaking instructors Yael Ronen, Mimi Wiener-Mishor, Kinneret Vinizky, and Aviv Peretz, Hebrew language classes are taught in an engaging and supportive environment.
+Led by native, Hebrew-speaking instructors Yael Ronen, Mimi Wiener-Mishor, Kinneret Vinizky and Miri Aharoni, Hebrew language classes are taught in an engaging and supportive environment.
 The class curriculum and emphasis on the students’ experience allow for flexibility to accommodate differences in the makeup of each class.
+Bringing it all together is the wonderful community created by our students and instructors.

 Classes